 Maintenance at both the Terang & Mortlake Campus' continue to provide us with an on-going challenge as we strive to provide modern day health care from ageing infrastructure.

-Through fundraising activities, and a series of small capital grants provided by the Department of Health (previously the Department of Health & Human Services) we have been able to replace and acquire a number of important capital equipment items during the past year.
+Through fundraising activities, and a series of small capital grants provided by the Department of Health we have been able to replace and acquire a number of important capital equipment items during the past year.
 These include: